Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

 three first of them:
 1. For the first tweet it is hard to say without more context, but I personally think this should not be considered as a disastrous tweet.
 Still, the label of this tweet is $$1$$ which means that whoever made the data set considered that this tweet was talking about a disaster.
 2. The second tweet talk about a loud noise of some object falling on the floor.
-Without more context this is hardly a disaster, but once again it is labeled as a disaster for some reason.
+Without more context this does not sound like a disaster, but once again it is labeled as a disaster for some reason.
-3. The third seems looks like lyrics of a song, which again, despite the presence of the word "storm", should not be classified as a disaster but is labeled as such.
+3. The third looks like the lyrics of a song, which again, despite the presence of the word "storm", should not be classified as a disaster but is labeled as such.

 I'll let you make your own opinion on the other examples, but it seems to me that for the majority of them, the labeling is either wrong